Hands up! Choking bat handle works for Flying Squirrel Hayden Cantrelle

 He felt as though he had begun swinging with a larger sweet spot than he had been using, said Cantrelle, who is a switch-hitter.
 The approach for Cantrelle is the same from both sides.
 A natural right-handed hitter, he began switch-hitting at age 9.

-“I’m right-legged and right-armed, so some things come a little bit at ease right-handed,” said Cantrelle.
+“I’m right-legged and right-armed, so some things come a little bit at ease right-handed,” Cantrelle said.

 He regularly answers questions from teammates about the thought process involved in choking up, which was common decades ago.

-Hands separating while swinging “is not intentional,” said Cantrelle.
+Hands separating while swinging “is not intentional,” Cantrelle said.
 “But I think that comes as a result of me trying to keep my top hand through the ball longer, or trying to keep the bat in the zone as long as possible.”

 The score was 2-2 in the bottom of the seventh inning Tuesday night, when the Flying Squirrels opened a six-game series against Harrisburg at The Diamond.
 Cantrelle led off for Richmond and did what he does well: get on base.
 He drew a walk in what became a 3-2 Squirrels' win (11 innings).